xmos/vocalfusion-avs-setup/README.md

 6. You will be asked whether you want the Sample App to run automatically when the Raspberry Pi boots.
 It is recommended that you respond "yes" to this option.

-7. Wait for the script to complete the installation.
+7. Follow the instructions from the console and wait for the script to complete the installation.
 The script is configuring the Raspberry Pi audio system, downloading and updating dependencies, building and configuring the AVS Device SDK.
 It takes around 30 minutes to complete.

 8. Enter `sudo reboot` to reboot the Raspberry Pi and complete the installation.